 Bali is a treasure trove with plenty to discover, unique local culture and is inhabited by the warmest of people.
 The Balinese are so polite that most wouldn’t even dream of pointing out even the most horrendous cultural transgression delivered unknowingly by a visitor.
-To save you the embarrassment, here is a list of some cultural nuances which will serve you well when you visit the Island of the Gods.
+Here is a list of some cultural nuances which will serve you well when you visit the Island of the Gods.

 2. Dress appropriately when visiting temples.
 The island is full of extraordinary open-air temples and everyone who visits must wear a sarong and waist sash.
 Frequently visited temples may have these garments available for visitors, but for smaller temples, take your own.
 Don’t show too much skin up, out of respect.
 T-shirt style coverage is perfect.

 3. Take off your shoes when entering a temple, a home and often shops.
 Take your lead by checking the entrance for evidence of others’ shoes and follow suit.